junxit/us-congress-code/title-16/chapter-1/sec-450cc.md

 ### Preservation and Administration of Castle Clinton National Monument

 Study by New York City National Shrines Advisory Board concerning preservation and administration of Castle Clinton National Monument, see act Aug.
 11, 1955, ch.
-779, 69 Stat.
-632, set out in a note under section 102303 of Title 54, National Park Service and Related Programs.
+779, §§ 1, 2, 69 Stat.
+632, which is classified as a note under section 102303 of Title 54, National Park Service and Related Programs.